Last Updated on April 25, 2023

 They won’t need frequent baths; a bath once a month will usually be enough to keep this dog clean.
 Bathing your Kangal too often may strip its coat of natural oils and cause skin conditions.

 These dogs are known for their tendency to drool, so you’ll need to keep a close watch on its dental hygiene.
 Brush his teeth at least twice a week to keep them clean and pearly-white.

 Speaking of nutrition, let’s talk about one of this breed’s biggest needs – food.
-These big boys require high-quality kibble in their daily diet. his dog can also have raw foods like meat and eggs, but it’s always best to consult your vet first.
+Kangal dogs require high-quality kibble in their daily diet.
+This dog can also have raw foods like meat and eggs, but it’s always best to consult your vet first.

-Give a fully grown Kangal adult 7 cups of premium kibble daily.
+Give a fully grown Kangal adult 4 to 7 cups of premium kibble daily.
 This amount will be enough to support their daily caloric needs.

 A growing Kangal puppy needs 3,000 to 4,800 calories per day.
 As they grow older, give them a little less, about 2,100 to 3,500 daily calories every day for adults.

-Your dog’s meals should include enough protein to strengthen their bones and joints, along with a moderate amount of carbohydrate to keep their energy levels up.
+Your dog’s meals should include enough protein to strengthen their bones and joints, along with a moderate amount of carbohydrates to keep their energy levels up.

-As we mentioned earlier, this breed requires plenty of wide-open space to run around.
+As we mentioned earlier, a Kangal requires plenty of wide-open space to run around.
 A house with a big backyard will be the best environment for them.